A Tour for the Ages

 Registration and Down Payment

-After registering for the trip, you will be asked to put down a $500 down payment, which reserves your spot on the trip.
+After registering for the trip, you will be asked to put down a $500 per person deposit by December 3rd, 2019 and another $300 per person deposit by February 3rd, 2020, which reserves your spot on the trip.

 Make Your Payments

-The remaining balance of $2,945 per person double occupancy (airfare not included) must be paid in full by April 3, 2020.
+The remaining balance (airfare not included) must be paid in full by April 3, 2020.

 Pack Your Bags